Special Living Options

-Tree House is a special living option located in Trippe Hall for students dedicated to living a sustainable lifestyle.
-Students interested in making daily choices with the environment in mind can now interact and live together.
-Students will learn from like-minded people and regularly come together to learn from one another, to do our best to lead lives of environmental consciousness.
-Be part of a group that engages our community in raising awareness and encourages others to make changes each day to live as sustainably as possible.
+Tree House is a special living option located in Trippe Hall for students dedicated to a sustainable lifestyle.
+Students interested in sustainability can now live together, interacting and learning from one another.
+Be part of a group that engages our larger campus community in raising awareness and encouraging others to make changes each day to live as sustainably as possible.

 - Should enroll in the fall semester in one of the following courses:

 - CAS 222N Foundations: Civics and Community Engagement; or

 - SUST 150N The Science of Sustainable Development; or

 - SUST 200 Foundations of Leadership in Sustainability.